 Illicit Telegram Groups: A New Dark Web Frontier?

-Why Are Cybercriminals Turning to Telegram?
+Why Do Cybercriminals Use Telegram?

 Telegram is a messaging app with enhanced privacy and encryption features.
 The app works across popular mobile and desktop platforms and syncs messages across all of a user’s registered devices.
 Aside from private one-to-one conversations, Telegram users can subscribe to channels on which owners post content or they can become members of groups in which all participants discuss topics.